 A key aspect of Melrose’s business is the value derived from Risk and Revenue-Sharing Partnerships (RRSPs).
 These long-term agreements with major engine manufacturers - such as Pratt & Whitney and GE in the U.S., Safran in France, and Rolls-Royce in the U.K. - allow Melrose to earn income from initial production as well as from long-term, higher-margin maintenance fees.

 When a new aircraft is developed, the design is typically centered around the latest engine technology.
-Engine manufacturers often supply engines at slim profit margins, as the majority of their revenue comes from long-term servicing and maintenance contracts, which can last for the aircraft’s entire operational life, often spanning several decades.
-This is where the real profit lies.
+Engine manufacturers supply engines at slim profit margins to aircraft manufacturers - a de facto duopoly of Airbus and Boeing, both of which have plenty of pricing power.

 This is a huge benefit to Melrose in particular, because it focuses on producing structural components of the engine, such as non-moving parts that house the engine and attach it to the aircraft.
 These include hardware like engine mounts and turbine cases, which are critical but do not rotate and thus are less prone to wear and tear.
 By specializing in these parts rather than high-stress, rotating components, Melrose minimizes its ongoing operating expenses related to maintenance obligations.
 While the other syndicate members are doing the heavy lifting in respect of service and maintenance work, Melrose still receives its share of all maintenance fees paid by airlines.